What is construction management?

 Face to Face, Online

 Construction management graduates work in a whole range of leadership roles in the construction industry – from project management, to quantity surveying, estimating, contract management, scheduling, facilities management, property development and certification.
-They lead and coordinate physical infrastructure projects, working on site, but playing an indirect role in hands-on building.
+Students will study a range of courses in construction and building to become highly desirable employees in these fields.
+They learn how to lead and coordinate physical building and infrastructure projects, and can be site or office based.

-Construction managers schedule and coordinate all of the design and construction processes including selecting, hiring and supervising trade contractors.
+Construction managers lead and coordinate all of the design and construction processes including liaising with other consultants and selecting, hiring and supervising various trade contractors.
 They’re also responsible for the legal and financial aspects of the project.

 Our courses directly reflect the needs of industry, across the full spectrum of construction management roles.
-Build critical workplace skills in:
+Learn critical workplace skills in:

-Collaborate with your peers on problem-solving assignments, whether you are on-campus or online.
+Collaborate with your peers on problem-solving assignments, whether you are studying your degree on-campus or online.
 You’ll demonstrate the knowledge you develop through applied project work rather than exams.

 Broaden your skill base by undertaking elective courses from a wide range of industry relevant topics.
 You’ll also complete a 16-week work placement.